hughbien/notebook/biology_self_teaching_guide.md

 in ribosomes are called **ribosomal RNA or rRNA**.
 Ribosomes found in clusters are called **polyribosomes** or **polysomes**.

+The **Golgi apparatus or Golgi body** is an organelle where substances like protein pass through or are stored.
+It plays a role in processing protein and carbohydrates, synthesizing them to more complex molecules.

+**Lysosomes** rise from the Golgi body and contain strong digestive enzymes and act like the cell's digestive system.
+It also breaks down older parts of the cell to form the organic molecules - from which cells were constructed - and reuse them.

+**Mitochondria** supply the cell with chemical energy in the form of the high energy molecule adenosine triphosphate (ATP).
+They're often the largest organelle of the cytoplasm.
+They're abundant where organisms require large amounts of energy like muscle cells.
+When too much sugar is available, fat droplets around the mitochondria will produce fat - storing energy for later.

+Mitochondria contain DNA, RNA, and ribosomes.
+It's thought that they were once their own living cells but developed a symbiosis relationship with the cells they're in now.

+**Plastids** are mitochondria-like organelles found in photosynthetic plant cells.
+They also contain DNA, RNA, and ribosomes.

+**Vacuoles** are membrane-bound spaces in plant/animal cells.
+Many poisonous plants use vacuoles to store toxic chemicals to harm carnivores without harming itself.

+Long protein fibers called **microfilaments** maintain the cell's structure and movement.  **Microtubules** are larger in diamater and act as tracts for the cell's organelles to move around.

+**Cilia and Flagella** (cillium and flagellum singular) are thin organelles on the surface of cells that act like fins for movement.
+At the end of each are basal bodies which support them.
+Centrioles are similar to basal bodies but are only found in animal cells.

+Cells can be divided into two groups: **eukaryotic cells** and **prokaryotic**.
+Eukaryotes are plants/animals said to have eukaryotic cells - cells which have a distinct nucleus membrane and nucleus.
+Prokaryotic cells are more primitive like bacteria and blue-green algae.
+They don't have a nuclear membrane, instead they have a nuclear area **nucleoid** that contain a single circular chromosome.

 Cell Division
 =============